kumuluz/kumuluzee-discovery/README.md

 - value: name of the service we want to inject.
 - environment: service environment, e.g. prod, dev, test.
-If value is not provided, environment is set to the value defined with the configuration key `kumuluzee.env`.
+If value is not provided, environment is set to the value defined with the configuration key `kumuluzee.env.name`.
 If the configuration key is not present, value is set to `dev`.
 - version: service version or NPM version range.
 Default value is "*", which resolves to the highest deployed version (see chapter [NPM-like versioning](#npm-versioning)).
 - accessType: defines, which URL gets injected.
 Supported values are `AccessType.GATEWAY` and `AccessType.DIRECT`.